 The odor of the spray is Citronella based and is one that most dogs don't like.
 This tool is not a punishment, but a diversionary deterrent and is very effective in preventing unwanted behaviors in addition to digging.

-Lastly, if Rover likes to play games, you can divert his earth doggy activities by offering him the alternate stimulation of a game, or training session.
+Lastly, if Rover likes to play games, you can divert his earth doggy activities by offering him the alternate stimulation of a game, a training session, or a treat dispensing toy.

 Some dogs just get into unwanted behaviors out of boredom.
 And once they start, one crime usually leads to another.

-So now you have a few tips on how to stop dog from digging, what are you going to do?
+It can be challenging to stop dogs from digging, but with my tried and true tips to experiment with, what are you going to do?
 Try them out for gosh sake and send me some of those great veggies you've saved from destruction!